 Since wheat halwa was something so long on my mind, I decided that I am going to make it.
 And yes, this was what I was busy cooking last Saturday night after 10 pm!
-I had couple of recipes on hand, but didn’t want to take a chance in experimenting at this point, so referred The Yummy Blog, as I knew Lathamma had posted this.
-With a print out and all things, I set forth to make it.
+I had a couple of recipes on hand but didn't want to take a chance in experimenting at this point, so-referred to The Yummy Blog, as I knew Lathamma had posted this.
+With a printout and all things, I set forth to make it.

-The changes I made to the recipe was increasing the sugar, cos you know I am a sweet person..:0)..though I don’t like sweets, I like sweets to be sweet!
+The changes I made to the recipe were increasing the sugar, cos you know I am a sweet person..:0)..though I don't like sweets, I like sweets to be sweet!
 Puzzled?
-Well another change was adding saffron.
+Well, another change was adding saffron.
 Lathamma asked for saffron colour, well I thought I will add saffron straight.
 How about that, holding the saffron by its horns and asking it to yield its colour!

 Whole Wheat (wheat grains) - 1 cup

 Sugar - 2 cups (You can increase to suit your taste)